-It is a requirement that nursing students confirm good health and good character at each progression point, before progressing into the subsequent Stage of the programme.
+It is an NMC requirement that nursing students confirm good health and good character at the end of each stage of the programme, before progressing into the subsequent stage of the programme.
 The Fitness to Practise process will be initiated if you do not complete the self- declaration.